balkeesh/FUTURE-READY-TALENT-PROJECT/README.md

 ## Azure technologies used for Project

 - Static web apps
-- Health bot
+- Azure Health bot

 ## Features and Functionalities 😃

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+- Has collection of many web pages including Home, About Us, Contact,Services,HelpBOT, health topics and health related information etc.
 - User can know about health information through this website.
 - Included the feedback Survey form to increase the scope of improvement